abstracter-io/atomic-release/docs/adapters/git-semantic-release.md

 Type: `function`

 A callback that accepts a "conventional commit", and returns a boolean.
-When `true` is returned, the commit will not be taken into account when computing the next version.
+When `false` is returned, the commit will **not** be taken into account when computing the next version.

 The default callback is: